Starting a record label isn’t a totally crazy idea.

 With your vision ready to go, it’s time to come up with the brand aesthetic you want your record label to have.

-Branding encompasses everything from the kinds of artists you sign to the tone of your copy, website design, typeface, logo, cover art and merchandise.
+Branding is more than just the name of your record label, it encompasses everything from the kinds of artists you sign to the tone of your copy, website design, typeface, logo, cover art and merchandise.

 Will you be a cassette tape-only label and keep costs low?
 Are you going to invest in runs of vinyl?